-- Male cyclists are seven times more likely than female cyclists to die in bicycle accidents, according to data gathered in 2013.
+- Male cyclists are seven times more likely than female cyclists to die in bicycle accidents.

 - In Washington, 35% of fatal accidents happen when bicyclists cross roadways; 27% when bicyclists ride against traffic; and 10% when bicyclists turn into the path of an oncoming vehicle.

 - About one-third of all bicycle injuries occur when bicyclists are hit by cars.